Jörn Burmester Wium

 At Hitparaden 2 he and Florian Feigl presented “Performer Stammtisch”, a forum for the dissemination and discussion of performance art that they had founded and run between 2003 and 2013 in Berlin.
 Performer Stammtisch was a model that inspired our Samtalekøkken.

 About the Artist

-After moving to Copenhagen in 2018, he founded B&W Art and Support together with his wife Dorte Burmester Wium to pursue common projects in the visual and the performing arts.
+After moving to Copenhagen in 2018, he founded B&W Art and Support with his wife Dorte Burmester Wium to pursue common projects in the visual and the performing arts.
 In 2020, they initiated the “Teach Each Other Mondays”, a series of knowledge sharing events for anyone in the performing arts.